joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 end
 ````

-Then we could add a `kernel` argument to our function, `D` or declare [types](https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations-1) for cleaner code.
+Then we could add a `kernel` argument to our function `D` or declare [types](https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations-1) for cleaner code.

 ## What's next?